When to Keep Your Child Home from School

 Good attendance is extremely important to your child’s success at school.
 They need to be here to learn.
 There are also important health reasons for keeping your child home from school, so here are some important guidelines to consider when you hear those words, “I feel sick; I don’t want to go to school today.”
 They were developed from Texas laws requiring exclusion for contagious diseases that could be spread at school.
 These guidelines must be enforced for the comfort and safety of all our students.

-Children who have the following symptoms should stay home and not come to school until these symptoms have been gone for at least 24 hours without the help of medication, or until your doctor sends a note that states the condition is not contagious and it is OK for your child to come back to school.
+Children who have the following symptoms should stay home and not come to school until these symptoms have been gone for at least 24 hours without the help of medication, a physician's note does NOT supersede the district policy.

 - FEVER – check your child’s temperature with a thermometer, and if a fever over 100 degrees is present, do not send him or her to school, even for just a little while in the morning.
 It does not help your child’s health to give medicine for fever and send them on to school…that only reduces the fever for a short time, and does not take care of the illness that is causing the fever.
 Coming to school sick (and possibly contagious) not only exposes other children to the illness, but also delays your child’s healing time.
 Once the medicine wears off and the fever returns, your child must be picked up anyway, and valuable healing time has been lost.
 Children must be fever-free for 24 hours, without the use of fever-suppressing medication, before returning to school.